-Radiotelemetric units including transmitters with built in sensors (Data Sciences International, USA, Type: TL11M2-C50-PXT) were surgically implanted into rats as described before (Raffai et al. 2006, Raffai et al. 2005).
+Radiotelemetric units including transmitters with built in sensors (Data Sciences International, USA, Type: TL11M2-C50-PXT) were surgically implanted into rats as described before (Raffai et al. 2005, 2006).
 In brief, rats were anesthetized with sodium-pentobarbital (Sigma, USA, 50 mg/kg bw, ip), followed by a midline laparotomy.
 The non-occluding catheter of the pressure transducer was introduced into the abdominal aorta and fixed with a tissue adhesive.
 Bipolar ECG leads were tunneled subcutaneously into Lead II position, and fixed with surgical sutures.